genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ### Logout

-As explained in the previous section, if the response for the login attempt is `MAX_ACTIVE_SESSIONS_REACHED`, the server will reply with a list of active sessions, so the client can optionally terminate one of them.
+As explained in the previous section, if the response for the login attempt is `MAX_ACTIVE_SESSIONS_REACHED`, the server will reply with a list of active sessions; this gives the client the option to terminate one of them.
 In this scenario, the client would need to send a LOGOUT message with the specific SESSION_ID value of the session to terminate.

-The response message in that case would look like this:
+The response message for this scenario would look like this:

 ```
 MESSAGE_TYPE = EVENT_LOGIN_AUTH_NACK